frittna/Crypto_Coin_Ticker/README.md

 Some settings like current timeframe, brightness level, active coinpair and the last wifi credentials will remain stored in internal memory after a reset.

-!
-SEE CODE FOR FURTHER INSTRUCTIONS !
+--->   !!!
+SEE CODE FOR FURTHER INSTRUCTIONS ABOUT THE SD-CARD DATA FOLDER AND CONFIG FILE !!!   <---

 ![](preview/IMG_1.jpg)
 ![](preview/IMG_0new.jpg)